hzjai0624/AIDevOps/README.md

 # Azure ML DevOps Hands-on Lab

-We deliver hands-on lab content for end-to-end DevOps for AI.
+We deliver hands-on lab contents for end-to-end DevOps for AI.
 This repo includes the following contents.

 ## [Data Quality Check](./Data-Preparation/)